 On 1970's Season For Love, Willie Hutch presents a mellower, more sumptuous sound.
 Original vinyl copies of this album are extremely rare – and correspondingly expensive – so we’re thrilled to present the first ever vinyl reissue.
-Officially licensed and remastered by Simon Francis, it has been pressed on audiophile 180g vinyl for the first time and features the original, rarely seen artwork.
+Mastered by Simon Francis, it has been pressed on 180g vinyl for the first time and features the original, rarely seen artwork.

 Season For Love

 When A Boy Falls In Love

 Walking On My Love